pubkey/rxdb/docs-src/rx-database.md

 ```

 ### destroy()
 Destroys the databases object-instance.
-This is to free up memory and stop all observings and replications.
+This is to free up memory and stop all observers and replications.
 Returns a `Promise` that resolves when the database is destroyed.
 ```javascript
 await myDatabase.destroy();